akihirok2k2/imasutils/README.md

 ### imas grep
-    $imas grep -f [FILENAME]
+    $imas grep [-f FILENAME]
-    Become red when there is an idle name
+    Become green when there is an idle name

-    $ imas grep -f [FILENAME] -n [IDOLNAME]
+    $ imas grep [-f FILENAME] [ -n IDOLNAME]
-    Become red when there is The idle name
+    Become green when there is The idle name

+    $ echo "STRINGS" | imas grep [-f FILENAME2] [-n IDOLNAME] Become green when there is The idle name. standerd-input STRINGS  add to -f option to FILE

 ## Remove